Protecting You And Your Children In Custody And Visitation Matters

 Call For Action!
 704-788-3262

 At Billick Rogers Family Law, in Concord, North Carolina, family law is the only focus of our law practice.
-Led by Amber Billick, we provide efficient and practical legal representation to parents involved in child custody disputes.
+We provide efficient and practical legal representation to parents involved in child custody disputes.

 Helping You Make Intelligent Choices